vprameshdevops-source/ansible-lab/README.md

 git config --global user.name "vprameshdevops-source"

 *********************************************************************************************************
-in case of first time you have to add the public key into git settings -> SSH Key -> Add Key
+in case of first time you have to add the public key into git settings -> SSH Key -> Add Key.
 *********************************************************************************************************
 cat ~/.ssh/id_rsa.pub